ArlBiern/Trusiaczek-rush-game/README.md

 * HTML

 ## Additional information
-Due to collison detection check once an every frame in case of jump and fast player acceleration box elements such as terrain and jumpBoxes should be placed accordingly to `velocity` and `playerImg.height`.
+Due to collision detection check once an every frame in case of jump and fast player acceleration box elements such as terrain and jumpBoxes should be placed accordingly to `velocity` and `playerImg.height`.
 This is something that should be improved and I will be working on this in the future.

 ## Credits
 * Fruits, player, jumBox and background images made by [FreeFrogs](https://github.com/freefrogs).